ilexbor/lintorium/README.md

 ## Usage

-Create an `analysis_options.yaml` file at the root of your project (next to `pubspec.yaml`) and add the following line:
+Create an `analysis_options.yaml` file in the root directory of your project (next to pubspec.yaml) and add the following line:

 ```yaml
 include: package:lintorium/analysis_options.yaml